 Succulents are already beautifully colored but stressing them can enhance them even more.
 The vibrancy of color is eye catching and can sometimes look like a different plant.
 The process requires patience as you do not want to burn the plant in the process.
 I have been stressing different plants over the course of two years and not all have been successful.
 You will definitely have casualties as you learn to push the envelope.

 Stressing succulents is a transitional process as you are slowly preparing the plant to endure harsh conditions.
 The ideal season to prepare and stress a succulent is in the spring.
 It will allow a better transition to hotter temperatures and more intense sunlight.
 I personally stress succulents year round but in the plant's prime it will be during summer.

 Below is my basic breakdown of how I stress succulents which can be succeeded over 12 weeks.

-Week 1-3: bright, indirect sunlight and no water
+Week 1-3: bright, indirect sunlight, water one time

 Week 4-6: morning sun, water one time

-Week 10-12: full sun, all day with no cover, water if entirely needed
+Week 10-12: full sun, all day with no cover, water if needed

 What is a cutting?

 A cutting is a piece of plant that was removed (plucked or cut) from a mother plant.
 Cuttings are usually leaves or heads of plants and can be used for different arrangements or planted and grown as their own plant.